Tag Archive for: humanitarian

 - Participation in the Castelnau-le-Lez Christmas market (sale of jars of cookie and muffin mixes, bee wraps, jams, crafts, Christmas cards, etc.)

-- Set up a Hello Asso fundraising page for online donations
+- Set up a Hello Asso fundraising page for online donations of any amount

 - Launch of Lilo (a search engine that funds social and environmental projects)